Click here to get the most up to date information about my views and work on veterans issues.

 Our Veterans made great sacrifices for us on the battlefield and we owe them a debt of gratitude for that service.
 I am committed to ensuring our veterans can access the benefits they've earned through their service to a grateful nation.
 Whether it is accessing health care, employment and educational opportunities, or just support within our communities, our veterans deserve our unequivocal commitment to ensuring their successful transition to civilian life.

-Highlights From This Congress
+Highlights From The 115th Congress

 Legislation Signed into law: